-3.2 - Effect on Welsh speaking users • Will the proposal offer a language choice for users?Will it be possible for users to receive any part of the service in Welsh?
+3.2 - Effect on Welsh speaking users • Will the proposal offer a language choice for users?
+Will it be possible for users to receive any part of the service in Welsh?
 Ysgol Uwchradd Caergybi is categorised as T3 i.e. the school is transitioning to being a Welsh Medium school (by September 3 2029).
 The school has a strong Welsh ethos, and all learners will be supported to use the Welsh language both inside and outside the classroom.
 For language immersion, each learner will be taught fully through the medium of Welsh, with English being used at times to ensure understanding. • If there a risk for the proposal to discriminate against Welsh speaking service users?
 No - The school will comply with the Council's Welsh Language Policy. • Have the needs of Welsh speakers been considered in the proposal?
 Yes - the needs of Welsh speaking learners are one of the key drivers for this proposal. • Are Welsh speakers likely to receive the same standard of service as provided in English?
 Yes - the same standard of service will be provided to all learners. • Are Welsh language arrangements likely to lead to a delay in the service?
 No - Welsh language arrangements will not lead to a delay in the service. • Is the proposal likely to make Welsh more visible?
 No significant change is anticipated. • Is it likely to increase use of the language by producing Welsh language materials and signs?
 Signage at the new school building would conform to the Welsh language policy.
 Ysgol Uwchradd Caergybi would continue to promote and encourage the use of the Welsh language and could use Welsh language materials. • Is it likely to influence others to make more use of Welsh, for example businesses?
 Bilingual signage would be seen by many in the locality at the new school building. • Will the Welsh language service in relation to the proposal be accessible?
-Will the service be as accessible in Welsh as Yes - will continue to comply with the Welsh Language Policy. in English?
+Will the service be as accessible in Welsh as in English?
 Yes - will continue to comply with the Welsh Language Policy.

-3.2 - Effect on Welsh speaking users • Will the services be available at the same time?
 Yes - will continue to comply with the Welsh Language Policy.

+3.2 - Effect on Welsh speaking users Will the services be available at the same Yes - will continue to continue vviii the services be available at the same time?
+Yes - will continue to comply with the Welsh Language Policy.

-2.2.
-Effect on Welch or set in a second bit 3.3 Effect on Welsh speaking communities • Is the proposal likely to contribute towards safeguarding Welsh in communities?
-Yes - if the proposal is implemented, Ysgol Uwchradd Caergybi will be a Welsh medium secondary school.
-When learners will leave the school, they will be fully bilingual.
-This in turn will contribute towards safeguarding Welsh in their • Is it likely to contribute towards efforts to tackle the challenges of demographic change and migration - such as providing opportunities for young people to stay in their communities?
-Is it likely to contribute towards the local economy in Welsh speaking areas? communities.
-The proposal is likely to have a neutral effect on efforts to tackle the challenges of demographic change and migration. • Will it provide Welsh medium services - such as child-minding services?
-The proposal is likely to have a neutral effect on the local economy in Welsh speaking areas.
-The proposal is unlikely to provide Welsh medium services outside the school. • Does the proposal take steps to promote and facilitate the Welsh language?
-Yes - see below: • Does the proposal contribute towards Welsh medium community activities?
-Yes - if the proposal is realised, there may be various Welsh- medium community activities at Ysgol Uwchradd Caergybi. • Does it offer opportunities for young people to use Welsh outside school hours?
-Yes - it will provide opportunities for learners to use Welsh during after school activities, as well as at the pre-school childcare and breakfast • Does it offer a new service that will also be available in Welsh - for example leisure or sporting activities and provision? clubs.
-Partly - There will not necessarily be new services available as a direct consequence of the proposal.
-However, the proposal could lead to increased learner numbers at Ysgol Uwchradd Caergybi, which may result in new after school • Does it contribute or add value to other activities relating to language, such as the work of the local Welsh language initiative (Menter laith), the Urdd etc. activities, due to increased demand.
-It will strengthen the work of activities relating to the Welsh in the catchment area.
+3.3 Effect on Welsh speaking communities

+- Is the proposal likely to contribute towards safeguarding Welsh in communities? - Is it likely to contribute towards efforts to tackle the challenges of demographic change and migration - such as providing opportunities for young people to stay in their communities? - Is it likely to contribute towards the local economy in Welsh speaking areas? - Will it provide Welsh medium services such as child-minding services? - Does the proposal take steps to promote and facilitate the Welsh language? - Does the proposal contribute towards Welsh medium community activities? - Does it offer opportunities for young people to use Welsh outside school hours? - Does it offer a new service that will also be available in Welsh - for example leisure or sporting activities and provision? - Does it contribute or add value to other activities relating to language, such as the work of the local Welsh language initiative (Menter laith), the Urdd etc.